hashicorp/consul/website/source/docs/upgrade-specific.html.md

 and [backward-incompatible Session API changes](#session-api).

 ### Session API
-This version introduced a backwards incompatible change to the Session API.
+Consul 1.7.0 introduced a backwards incompatible change to the Session API.
 Queries to view or renew sessions from agents on earlier versions will be rejected.
 This impacts features and products including: Vault, the Enterprise snapshot agent, and locks.